Get more from your Personal Home Manager . . .

-Add finished living spaces.If you can afford it, adding finished living spaces in your basement can add to both the enjoyment of your home, and its later re-sale value.
-Being underground, the acoustics can especially lend itself nicely to adding home theater in your basement.
+Add finished living spaces.If you can afford it, adding finished living spaces in your basement can add to both the enjoyment of your home and its later resale value.
+Being underground, the acoustics can especially lend itself nicely to adding home theatre in your basement.

-Move the family room to basement.And lastly, if you can move you family room down to the basement, where you family spends a large portion of your time, then you can reduce your home’s cooling bills in the summer, and heating bill in the winter.
+Move the family room to the basement.And lastly, if you can move your family room down to the basement, where your family spends a large portion of your time, then you can reduce your home’s cooling bills in the summer, and heating bill in the winter.
 This is because being underground helps to keep this area at a moderate temperature all year round.
-However, you will want to first check the radon levels in your basement to be sure they are well below acceptable levels.
+However, you will want to first have the radon levels in your basement checked, to be sure they are well below acceptable levels.

-We hope this video (and article) has helped you to better understand your basement, showed you what to watch for to keep your basement dry and safe, and that you have found the ideas and tips here helpful for making the best use of the space in your basement.
+We hope this video and article has helped you to better understand your basement, showed you what to watch for to keep your basement dry and safe, and that you have found the ideas and tips here to be helpful for making the best use of the space in your basement.